BurntSushi/rebar/BYOB.md

 Now that we can parse one KLV item, we just need to parse all of them and combine them into a single configuration object.
 This object will tell the program which benchmark to run.
-First, here's the `Config` type:
+We'll start with the `Config` type:

 ```rust
 #[derive(Clone, Debug, Default)]